How Can I Serve on a County Board or Committee?

 How can I serve on a County Board, Committee or Commission?

 Look at the Fact Sheet.
 Be sure that what you’re getting involved in is something that interests you.
 The Clerk of the Board maintains Fact Sheets for each BCC.
 The Fact Sheets describe the legal authority for the BCC, the terms of members, when they meet and provide the name of a contact person.
 Look over the fact sheets and make sure you meet the qualifications and that you can meet the time commitment described.
 Approximately 100 Fact Sheets are posted on the web site – browse through them and find one that is of interest to you.
+If you don't see one that interests you, check out opportunities in other jurisdictions in the County.

 Ideal candidates for appointment have: